 If the host site has a minimum of three backup indoor courts within a 30-mile radius of the outdoor competition facility, match times must be determined using Option One below.
-Men must compete Friday-Saturday.
-Women may compete Friday-Saturday or Saturday-Sunday.
+Women must compete Friday-Saturday.
+Men may compete Friday-Saturday or Saturday-Sunday.

-If the host site does not have the minimum number of backup indoor courts, match times must be determined using Option Two below.
+If the host site does not have the minimum number of backup indoor courts, it is required to submit a waiver request to the tennis committee before the bid deadline.
+If the waiver request is approved, match times must be determined using Option Two below.
 Women must compete Friday-Saturday.
 Men must compete Friday-Saturday.